ergoplatform/ergodocs/docs/dev/Integration/guide.md

 # Integration

-A guide for helping developers from exchanges/pools/etc *integrate* Ergo.
+A guide for helping developers from exchanges/pools/etc integrate Ergo.

 Any suggestions for improvements are welcomed!

-Please send them to team@ergoplatform.org or [`#development` on Discord](https://discord.gg/kj7s7nb)
+Please send them to team@ergoplatform.org or join us on [`#development` on Discord](https://discord.gg/kj7s7nb).

 ## Getting Started

-Some quick facts about Ergo that will be useful for integration.
+Some quick facts about Ergo that are useful to know.

 * like Bitcoin, a transaction in Ergo has multiple *inputs* and *outputs*.
 Unspent outputs are **single-use entities**.
 However, Ergo is built from scratch; thus, scripts and transaction formats are different.
 * Just like Bitcoin, there are some standard scripts in Ergo associated with addresses, e.g. `P2PK` addresses.
-[Read more on the address scheme](/dev/wallet/address)
+[Read more here on the address scheme](/dev/wallet/address)
 * Ergo has an inbuilt wallet API which is enough for most use-cases.
-API has a Swagger interface (on `127.0.0.1:9053` by default in the mainnet, 127.0.0.1:9052 in the testnet) with descriptions and examples for API methods.
+API has a Swagger interface on `127.0.0.1:9053` by default in the mainnet (`9052` on testnet).
 * See the full guide on setting [How to set up a node](/node/platforms/tutorial) and the associated [troubleshooting](/node/platforms/troubleshooting) page.